REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 In these benchmarks, for **fine-grained CPU work**, the answer is often **yes** — and it can simplify the implementation.

 1. **Fine-grained tasks:** threads avoid the "boot a fresh interpreter" tax of `spawn` (the default reality on Windows, and common on macOS).
-Pools amortize some cost, but per-process startup can still dominate tiny jobs.
+Pools amortize startup, but tiny tasks can still die on dispatch + IPC/serialization — and if you keep respawning workers, startup dominates again.
 2. **Shared state:** the big cliff isn’t “processes are slow” — it’s that *shared mutable state across processes* usually means IPC + serialization.
 In Scenario 2, `Manager().dict()` turns a tiny critical section into a client/server round-trip.
 In Scenario 3, sharding recovers throughput, but every op still pays an IPC + ACK tax.
 3. **Choosing the tool:** use processes when you need isolation (crash containment, separate heaps, differing native libraries) or when tasks are chunky enough that startup/IPC fades into the noise.
 Use free-threaded threads when you want low overhead and true shared memory, and you can keep lock contention under control.